PopradiArpad/learn-js/paradigms/oop-and-fp.md

+## The function in JavaScript
+Differentiate between _function_ and _function call_!

+A _function_ has
+* optionally name
+* optionally parameters
+* a lexical scope
+* a body with optionally code to run
+* optionally return type

+The _function call of a function_ has
+* a function
+* arguments (the values of parameters)
+* a 'this' value
+* a closure (lexical scope with concrete values)
+* a return value

+A function is a promise in the common sense: I will do something if I'm called.
+But what this something really means depends very from the inputs at the call time.
+Functional Programming tries to minimize this gap with explicit input and strong types.

+A called function can have input in 3 ways:
+* through its arguments
+* through 'this'
+* through its closure

+## The JavaScript function is prepared for both Object Oriented and Functional Programming
+but these exclude each other.
+In Functional Programming the input must be explicit and
+immutable: you are not allowed to use changeable state from 'this' or the closure.
+But you can use 'this' and the closure as a kind of partial application.

 ## Functional Programming
 1. Functions are objects (_JavaScript supports it_)
 2. Input is immutable (_No JavaScript support, it must be forced by the programmer_) means the input data are decoupled from any function execution.
 3. Input is explicit (_No JavaScript support, it must be forced by the programmer_)
 4. Input and output are well typed (_No JavaScript support, and it's often not needed to do something useful_) means the compiler can check the correctness of the input usage.

+Take care that in JavaScript a called function can have input in 3 ways:
+* through its arguments (set/fixed parameters)
+* through 'this'
+* through its closure (lexical scope attached to the function call)

 ### The advantages of Functional Programming
 From 1. follows